Jimmy V Women’s Classic to Feature Two Historic Programs as Notre Dame Faces UConn

 Rematch of the Women’s Final Four Overtime Semifinal

 The reigning national champion Notre Dame will face the UConn Huskies in the 2018 Jimmy V Women’s Classic presented by Corona on Sunday, Dec.
 2. The annual event, now in its 17th year, will be played at 4 p.m.
 ET, on ESPN from Purcell Pavilion in South Bend, Ind.

-This is the third time Notre Dame will appear in the annual event, while UConn will be playing for the eighth consecutive year and 10th time overall.
+This is the fourth Notre Dame will appear in the annual event, while UConn will be playing for the eighth consecutive year and 10th time overall.
 2018 marks the fourth meeting between the two historic programs in the Classic.

 Muffet McGraw, Notre Dame Head Coach

 “It’s an honor to be participating in the Jimmy V Classic.
 In his famous speech, Jimmy V stated ‘Don’t give up, don’t ever give up,’ and I thought our young women lived by that mantra last season.
 We appreciate the opportunity to continue to spread Jimmy’s message in the ongoing fight against cancer.”